-What is evangelistic preaching if not for an invitation to follow Christ?
+What is evangelistic preaching?
+Should we not to give an invitation to follow Christ?

 This is the question on my mind today.